Aviva Jewish Housing Foundation, Inc.

 Al Ernst is a 1974 cum laude graduate of Wayne State University (Detroit) School of Law.
 For 35 years, Al was with Dykema Gossett, where he directed the firm’s Energy and Public Utility Group.
 He has acted as general counsel to several non-profits, including the Michigan Easter Seal Society and a number of rural electric cooperative utilities and trade associations.Al has served on the board of for-profits, including Utility Supply and Construction Corporation and ITC Transmission Holdings Corp.
 He has also served as an energy consultant to the US Department of Energy, the General Services Administration and the US Department of Defense.
 Al has been listed in Best Lawyers in America, The Super-Lawyers, and was named Best Energy Lawyer in Michigan’s State Capitol.

 Anne Garlington is a financial professional at PNC Investments, a broker-dealer with over 2,350 registered representatives nationwide.
 Anne has held an industry securities registration for 11 years and is subject to SEC and FINRA oversight.

-Scott serves as VP of Philanthropy for The Jewish Housing Council Foundation (JHCF).
-Scott previously served as Senior Philanthropic Advisor for almost 10 years with Gulf Coast Community Foundation, a longstanding supporter of the Jewish Housing Council Foundation and Aviva: A Campus for Senior Life.
+Scott serves as VP of Philanthropy for The Aviva Jewish Housing Foundation.
+Scott previously served as Senior Philanthropic Advisor for almost 10 years with Gulf Coast Community Foundation, a longstanding supporter of the Aviva Jewish Housing Foundation and Aviva: A Campus for Senior Life.
 In addition to his decade of experience in philanthropy with the Gulf Coast Community Foundation, Scott serves as a volunteer for multiple community organizations, has served as senior account executive for Herald-Tribune Media Group and held management positions with GTE.